harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - **Progress**: Founded  / Merged into LFPH
 - **Collaborators**: [Andreas Gebhard](https://www.linkedin.com/in/agebhard/), [Jenny Wanger](https://www.linkedin.com/in/jennywanger/)

-Lots of different groups came together early in the year to create one of the first versions of the Bluetooth exposure notification protocol.
+Many different groups came together early in the year to create one of the first versions of the Bluetooth exposure notification protocol.
 I helped organize and bring a lot of these folks together in a coalition.

-One of my favorite parts of the TCN coalition how Jenny got involved.
-I needed some help writing up PRDs for some exposure notification tech.
-I asked a friend if they knew anyone with extra time on their hands that was interested in volunteer work.
+One of my favorite parts of working with the TCN coalition was how Jenny got involved.
+I needed some help writing up [PRDs](https://en.wikipedia.org/wiki/Product_requirements_document) for some exposure notification tech.
+I asked a friend if they knew anyone with extra time on their hands interested in volunteer work.
 They connected me to Jenny.
 She helped immediately.
 We jumped right into some meetings and started documenting and writing up EN protocols.
-After a month of that work she ended being one of the founders of the TCN Coalition!
+After a month of that work, she ended being one of the founders of the TCN Coalition!

 ### Exposure notification data rights
 - **link**: [website](https://exposurenotification.org/)
 -  **Progress**: Done
 - **Collaborators**:  Cari Spivack, [Andrew Trask](https://twitter.com/iamtrask?lang=en)

-After working on Exposure Notification for a month or so, it became super clear that there was a need to document and define the privacy needs around exposure notification (and what we were calling at that time *digital contact tracing*).
+It became super clear that there was a need to document and define the privacy needs around exposure notification (and what we were calling at that time *digital contact tracing*).
 Cari, Andrew, and I spent weeks working through all of the issues we could imagine and attempted to find mitigation strategies for each one.
 The result was a very informative and easy to understand document.
-It became some what of a bill of rights for orgs that were working in this space.
+It became somewhat of a bill of rights for organizations that were working in this space.

-This work led me to write my first blog post in a hundred years: [Exposure notification vs contact tracing blog](https://harper.blog/2020/04/22/digital-contact-tracing-and-alerting-vs-exposure-alerting/).
+This work led me to write my first blog post in a hundred years: [Exposure notification vs. contact tracing blog](https://harper.blog/2020/04/22/digital-contact-tracing-and-alerting-vs-exposure-alerting/).

 I am very proud of this work.